Pere-coder/Pere-coder/README.md

 - 👋 Hi, I’m @Pere-coder
-- 👀 I’m interested in python
+- 👀 I am a python developer
-- 🌱 I’m currently learning django
+- 🌱 I’m currently am currently specilaizing on the django framework
 - 💞️ I’m looking to collaborate on any django project
 - 📫 How to reach me gpere800@gmail.com